-The Group's foreign exchange rate risks in 2008 arose principally in connection with U.S. dollars, British pounds, Canadian dollars, Australian dollars, Swiss francs, Swedish kroner, Norwegian kroner, Danish kroner and Japanese yen.
+The Group's foreign exchange rate risks in 2009 arose principally in connection with U.S. dollars, British pounds, Australian dollars, Canadian dollars, Swiss francs, Norwegian kroner, Swedish kroner, Danish kroner and Japanese yen.

-As of December 31, 2008 and 2007, the Group had outstanding trade receivables denominated in foreign currencies totaling $\mathfrak E$ 66.2 million and $\mathfrak E$ 59.1 million, respectively, of which 73.4% and 66.5%, respectively, were denominated in U.S. dollars.
-On those same dates, the Group had $\mathfrak E$ 18.4 million and $\mathfrak E$ 14.4 million, respectively, of trade payables denominated in foreign currencies, principally U.S. dollars.
+As of December 31, 2009 and 2008, the Group had outstanding trade receivables denominated in foreign currencies totaling $\mathfrak E$ 50.9 million and $\mathfrak E$ 66.2 million, respectively, of which 53.8% and 73.4%, respectively, were denominated in U.S. dollars.
+On those same dates, the Group had $\mathfrak E$ 14.6 million and $\mathfrak E$ 18.4 million, respectively, of trade payables denominated in foreign currencies, principally U.S. dollars.
 See Notes 6 and 12 to the Consolidated Financial Statements included in Item 18 of this annual report.

-As of December 31, 2008, the Company was a party to a number of forward exchange contracts (known in Italy as domestic currency swaps) designed to hedge future sales denominated in
+As of December 31, 2009, the Company was a party to a number of forward exchange contracts (known in Italy as domestic currency swaps) as well as five option contracts (namely, "zero-cost collar" options), all of which are designed to hedge future sales denominated in U.S. dollars and other currencies.
+The Group does not use such foreign exchange contracts (both forward exchange and option-based contracts) for speculative trading purposes.